ARSadri/RobustGaussianFittingLibrary/README.md

 # Robust Gaussian Fitting Library
 A Library for Robust Gaussian Fitting using geometric models in presence of outliers.
-Basically, many machine learning methods are based on cost functions that are differentiable with respect to their parameters.
-However, a class of machine learning methods supported by what is known as "order statistics" do not need derivatives to work.
+Basically, many machine learning methods are based on and limited to cost functions that are differentiable with respect to their parameters.
+However, a class of machine learning methods supported by "order statistics" do not need derivatives to be known for initilization of the learning process.
 This library is based on such methods.
-Currently, this library support only two core algorithms, FLKOS for finding the average of Gaussian, and MSSE for finding the scales.
+Currently, this library supports only two core algorithms, FLKOS for finding the average of Gaussian, and MSSE for finding the scales.
 More novel methods are on their way.

 ## Introduction
 <img src="images/use_of_lib_lineFitting_2.jpg" width="400">